gitlabhq/gitlabhq/doc/user/group/index.md

 gets **Developer** access to **all projects** within that group.

-If necessary, you can increase the access level of an individual user for a specific project, by adding them as a Member to the project.
+If necessary, you can increase the access level of an individual user for a specific project, by adding them again as a new member to the project with the new permission levels.

 ## Request access to a group